 There’s a lot to deal with in the run up to moving day.
 However, if you make time for the following, you can ensure a smooth and cost-effective transition and enjoy cheaper energy in your new home.

 - Start comparing energy prices for your new home.
-Your current supplier might not necessarily give you the best deal in your new property.
+Your current supplier might not necessarily give you the best deal in your new property, so it might be worth making a switch when you move

 - If you’re adamant that you want to carry your current tariff across into your new home, make sure that there are no barriers (i.e. the meter is the same and the new property has the same fuels).